|

 • Stamp Act (1765)

-• Taxed printed materials: legal, commercial, intellectual, and political documents
+• Taxed printed materials: legal, commercial, and political documents

 • Samuel Adams & Sons of Liberty harassed stamp agents